Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Blowup

-Thus while non-zero, $\nu_{t}(s)$ exceeds its $s$ independent positive minimum value and decreases as a function of $s$ at the $s$ independent rate $D_\mathrm{min} > 0$.
-For a finite value of $s$, $\nu_t(s)$ is smaller than its allowed strictly positive minimum.
-Thus at this time or sooner, $\nu_t$ falls below its smooth solution mandated minimum value, defining an endpoint to the epoch of regularity.
-This time is $T^* < \infty$. $T^* < \infty$ is a time of blowup.
+Thus at this time, $\nu_t$ falls below the smooth solution viscous decay allowed minimum value for $u$.
+An endpoint to the epoch of regularity has been reached.
+This time is $T^* < \infty$. $T^*$ is the time of blowup.

-The discontinuity (and resulting non-smoothness of the solution) occurs in the blowup mode, which is the $\ell = 1$ spherical harmonic expansion coefficient for the non-linear turbulent dissipation rate $\nu_{t}$.
+The discontinuity (and resulting non-smoothness of the solution) occurs in the blowup mode, which is an NSRI expansion coefficient for some connected Feynman diagram.

-We next show that the solution is not smooth at the transition point marking the end of the interval of regularity.
-By definition, the end of the regularity region $t_j$ has the property that $u(t_j)$ is not in $\mathcal{V}$.
-This is equivalent to saying that $\langle \Delta u(t),u(t) \rangle$ is discontinuous at $t = t_j$, which demonstrates the lack of smoothness globally in time. $\square$